kf1day/ampere/README.md

 ## Synopsis
 The application subscribes to Asterisk's Management Interface (AMI) security events.
 There is a table of penalties for each host.
-In a case of any suspicious activity, the penalty raises, increment depends on event status.
+In case of any suspicious activity, the penalty raises, increment depends on event status.
 Legal event (such as successful auth) removes penalties.
 If the penalties are too high, host blocked in configured chain via `iptables` syscall.
 Each violator is stored in internal database.
-The chain is flushed at application starts, and previously stored rules applies back again.
+The chain is flushed once application starts, and previously stored rules applies back again.

 ## Dependencies: